DarisMathew/NobelHistory/Readme.md

 ## Overview

 This iOS app displays a list of Nobel Prize laureates, retrieving data from a public API.
 The app presents the first laureate per year and category for simplicity.
-The challenge involves improving this app by adding user interaction, infinite scrolling, and filtering functionalities, without using third-party libraries unless explicitly permitted.
+The challenge focuses on enhancing the app by implementing user interactions, infinite scrolling, and filtering capabilities, while following modern iOS development best practices.

 **API Documentation**: [SwaggerHub - Nobel Prize API](https://app.swaggerhub.com/apis/NobelMedia/NobelMasterData/2.0#/default/get_nobelPrizes)